Image-Based Metrics in Ultrasound for Estimation of Global Speed-of-Sound: Methods

 \section{Methods}

-We study multiple image analysis metrics in three distinct categories: \begin{enumerate}[leftmargin=1.5em] \item[A.] \textit{Image quality} metrics evaluate focusing-related image features and can be computed on a single image frame (while they can also be applied on compounded frames for increased signal-to-noise ratio).
-These methods utilize the assumption and hypothesis that the images should be maximally-focused (least-blurred) when the beamforming SoS is set equivalent to the tissue value. \item[B.] \textit{Image similarity} metrics compare two frames covering the same imaging area but obtained with different Tx events.
-This utilizes the fact that the image pixels with different Tx paths would shift with respect to each other (either constantly across the image or a function of location, given the sequence), which will co-align at the correct setting of beamforming SoS. \item[C.] \textit{Multi-frame statistic} metrics that analyze pixel intensity distributions between multiple (many) frames covering the same imaging area, as an extension of the frame-pair alignment assumption above to multi-frame statistics. \end{enumerate}
+We study multiple image analysis metrics in three distinct categories: \textit{Image quality} metrics evaluate focusing-related image features and can be computed on a single image frame or on compounding of multiple frames for increased signal-to-noise ratio.
+These methods assume that the images should be maximally-focused (least-blurred) when the beamforming SoS is the global (TDE-minimizing) SoS value. \textit{Image similarity} metrics compare two frames covering the same imaging area but obtained with different Tx events viewing them from different directions.
+This utilizes the fact that the Tx-path differences to an image pixel would change (either constantly across the image or a function of location, given the sequence), which will co-align the pixels at the global SoS value. \textit{Multi-frame statistic} metrics extend the similarity of frame-pair alignment to multi-frame co-occurrence where pixel intensity values across multiple frames are considered minimizing their variation in some form.

 To determine the optimal tissue SoS, we evaluate these metrics across a range of SoS values and define the ideal SoS value that optimizes the metric.
-Although various optimization methods could be employed for such search, as we aim to assess metrics optimality agnostic to optimization approaches, in this work we compute metric values on a fine resolution across a predefined range of SoS settings, which corresponds to grid-search optimization.
-Based on the optimality characteristics of individual metrics, in practical settings one can implement them on coarser evaluation grids, by interpolations in-between, and/or using iterative approaches over incoming frames.
+Although various optimization methods could be employed to accelerate such search, as we aim to assess metric optimality independent of optimization approaches, in this work we employ a grid-search approach computing metric values on a fine resolution across a predefined range of SoS settings.
+Based on the optimality characteristics of individual metrics, in practical settings one can implement them on coarser evaluation grids with interpolation in-between, and/or by using iterative approaches based on optimization.